- Computer memory problems are nothing out of the ordinary these days.

 - Confirm changes and restart your PC.

 For that purpose, we advise you to set memory relocation to Automatic manage paging file size for all drives.
-This can be done by following the steps below:
+How do you change your virtual memory?

-- Check the Automatic manage paging file size for all drives box.
+Check the Automatic manage paging file size for all drives box.
 Then, confirm changes and restart your PC.

 That should resolve your problems and relieve you of frequent warnings.
 If you have any questions or an alternative solution for this problem, make sure to tell us in the comments.